prajivinn/prajivinn.github.io/_posts/2023-08-20-Instagram-Engagement-Analysis-Dashboard-Using-Excel.md

 <br>
 <iframe src="https://onedrive.live.com/embed?resid=2B20015F12AE5A8E%21153&authkey=!AOzyr0K7b07UXoA&em=2" width="1090" height="900" frameborder="0" scrolling="no"></iframe>

-From the above dashboard,few of the key impactful insights is written below:

-* It appears that ‘IG video’ posts are performing better in terms of engagement compared to ‘IG image’ and ‘IG carousel’ posts for the Duo.
-* **IG Carousel** has second highest average values for metrics such as **likes,comments and saves** compared to the **IG Image**.
+Based on the observations from the dashboard, below are the recommendations suggested to the duo.

+* Focus on Strengthening the hook i.e making it attractive or engaging the **IG-Video** reels at the start and also give weightage on the topics/content for the reels such as "Python", "Data Analytics", "SQl", "Statistics", "Interview preparation & questions for SQL/Python/Analyst roles" because as per the observations of the data, it is found that **58%** of the people skip the content within 3 seconds.
-With respect to **Reach and Impressions**, New followers can be gained if they put IG Videos but inorder to **engage the existing audience of the page, the duo should post IG carousel because of high number of Likes, Comments and Saves**.

-**I would suggest the duo to go with IG Videos followed by IG Carousel by posting consistently**.
+* Post **IG-Videos** consistently because it is found that it is performing well interms of engagement and also wider reach can be attained compared to IG Images & IG Carousel.
+With respect to **Reach and Impressions**, New followers can be gained if they put IG Videos but inorder to **engage the existing audience of the page, the duo should post IG carousel because of high number of Comments and Saves**.
+So go with IG Videos followed by IG Carousel by posting consistently.

-You can find the full report of the results in this section [Analysing The Results](#DB-results).
+You can find the full report of the observations in this section [Analysing The Results](#DB-results).
 <br>
 <br>
 ### Growth/Next Steps <a name="overview-growth"></a>